Crystal R. Fox: Career

 In 2013, Fox began starring in the Oprah Winfrey Network prime time soap opera The Haves and the Have Nots, produced by Tyler Perry.
 She played one of the show's leading roles, Hanna Young, a soulful single mother who works as the rich Cryer family's maid and also served as the best friend and confidante of the lady of the house, Katheryn Cryer (played by Reneé Lawless).
 The series also starred Tika Sumpter, Angela Robinson, and John Schneider.
 Fox received positive reviews for her performance in the show.
 The series ended in 2021, after 196 episodes.

 In 2019, Fox was cast for the second season of the HBO drama series Big Little Lies as Zoë Kravitz’s character's mother Elizabeth Howard.
 Along with the cast, she was nominated for Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 She co-starred opposite Forest Whitaker in the drama film Burden.
 The film premiered at the 2018 Sundance Film Festival and won the U.S. Dramatic Audience Award.
 In 2020, Fox had a leading role in the Netflix thriller film A Fall from Grace.
 It was Fox's first leading film role in her long career.
 The film received negative reviews from critics, but her performance was praised by many.
 Chicago Sun-Times critic Richard Roeper wrote in a review: "Best of all is seeing Crystal Fox getting her moment in the spotlight and absolutely shining."
 Later in 2020, Fox appeared in the Amazon Prime drama series Utopia created by Gillian Flynn.

 In 2021, Fox starred in the three movie adaptations of V. C. Andrews' books for Lifetime.
 In 2022, she was cast opposite Chris O'Dowd in the Apple TV+ comedy series The Big Door Prize.
+The series was canceled after two seasons in 2024.
+Later in 2024, she was cast as the mother of lead character in the Netflix thriller series, His & Hers adapted from the novel by Alice Feeney.